HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

     weak equivalence.

 [^14]:
+    Even though it's complicated, this _is_ a solved problem.
+We understand how to take a diagram and massage it into a new, "homotopy coherent" diagram.
-    See either the notes by Dugger [here][32] or by Hirschhorn [here][33] if you don't believe me.
+    See either the notes by Dugger [here][32] or by Hirschhorn [here][33] for specifics.

-    Also, notice that already the best way to organize this data is with some kind of simplicial object...
-Keep a pin in that.
+    Also, after reading those, notice that already the best way to organize this data is with some kind of simplicial object... and keep a pin in that.

 [^15]:
     This is made even more useful by the existence of _multiple_ model structures